 Meet Joel

-I absolutely love being by the ocean, I enjoy all sports, good coffee, movies, sitting around a fire sharing stories, celebrating at large family gatherings, and connecting vulnerably with people from any background.
+I absolutely love being by the ocean and spending time with my wife.
+I enjoy all sports, good coffee, movies, sitting around a fire sharing stories, celebrating at large family gatherings, and connecting vulnerably with people from any background.

 My Journey